wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-flywheel.rst

 Tuning a Flywheel Velocity Controller
 =====================================

 In this section, we will tune a simple velocity controller for a flywheel.
-The same tuning principles explained here will also work for almost any velocity control scenario (such as a robot drive).
+The same tuning principles explained here will also work for almost any velocity control scenario (such as a robot drive)

 Flywheel Model Description
 --------------------------